camrynblawas/bios-611-project/README.md

            -it 611
 ```

-Go to http://localhost:8787 on your browser
+Go to http://localhost:8787 on your browser and log in

 To read the report
 ```
 setwd("~/work")
+make report.pdf
 make writeup.pdf
 ```